-The current primary uses of peat are agricultural peat, energy peat and bedding peat.
+The current primary uses of peat are horticultural peat, energy peat and animal bedding peat.
 Each year, growing media produced by the Neova Group is used to grow one plant for each member of the Earth’s population, or more than eight billion plants in total.

 Peat has diverse uses in areas such as promoting local food production and healthy living environments.
-Activated carbon and other high added-value products made from peat can be used to purify water and air as well as promote sustainable local food production.
-We develop new solutions from peat to improve the state of the environment and ensure human well-being.
+Activated carbon and other high value-added products refined from peat based biomass and other organic natural materials can be used to purify water and air as well as promote sustainable local food production.

 Sustainability principles for peat production